firebolt-db/godocs/docs/sql_reference/functions-reference/aggregation/any_value.md

 # ANY_VALUE

 Returns a single arbitrary value from the specified column.
-This function ignores `NULL`s, so the only time it will return `NULL` is when all inputs are `NULL`s.

 **Synonym:** `ANY`